Package development

 • Use poetry for dependency management (run poetry add <package_name> to add a new dependency)

-• Once the package development is completed, make a PR to the CoLRev, with brief description of the package.
+• Once the package development is completed, make a pull request to the CoLRev origin repository, with brief description of the package.

-Endpoints allow packages to implement functionality that can be called in the standard process if users register the endpoint in the settings.json of a project.
+Packages allow packages to implement functionality that can be called in the standard process if users register the package in the settings.json of a project.

-To implement an endpoint, the tool.colrev section of pyproject.toml must provide a reference to the endpoint class which implements the respective interfaces.
-The reference is a string that contains the module path and the class name of the endpoint.
+To implement an endpoint, the tool.colrev section of pyproject.toml must provide a reference to the class which inherits from the respective base classes.
+The reference is a string that contains the module path and the class name.
 The module path is relative to the package directory.

-The following endpoint - interface pairs are available:
+The following endpoint - abstract base class pairs are available:

 Endpoint